csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `hideInActiveIcon`

-by default when radio button is uncheced we only show the border and hide the icon by default.if you want to keep the icon when the radio is unchecked you need to set the prop to false.
+by default when checkBox button is uncheced we only show the border and hide the icon by default.if you want to keep the icon when the checkBox is unchecked you need to set the prop to false.

 | Type | Required | Default |
 | ---- | -------- | ------- |